BrettMayson/HEMTT/book/rhai/library/filesystem.md

 ## `HEMTT_RFS` - Real File System

-`*_release` phases have a real file system.
+All phases and scripts have access to the real file system.
 This means that the files are actually written to disk.

 ```admonish danger
 Be careful when modifying files while using the real file system, as you can destructively modify the project files.
 It is recommended to use the virtual file system whenever possible, and commit the changes to the project files prior to testing hooks.